btcooper22/MIMIC_ICU/README.md

 ## extract_patients

 This script uses the MIMIC-III database and filters by eligibility criteria to produce a dataset of `usable' ICU patients, which can be redefined at any time.
 For data security reasons, this dataset file will not be uploaded to github.
+Currently extracts patients who were admitted under or moved to a surgical service.

 ## preprocess_data